Raising the rum bar

 Keri got busy.
-She spent two years visiting local and interstate distillers, pestering them with never-ending questions.
+She spent two years visiting local and interstate distilleries researching.
 She tinkered around with a 25-litre fermenter and experimented with different strains of yeast.
-Together with a little pot still she developed a bomb-proof recipe, at the same time concocting a novel way of infusing spices into the spirit.
-She travelled to Perth to view a still-maker's workshop before finally, in the middle of a global pandemic, she took the plunge and ordered an alembic copper pot still to commercialise.
+Together with a little pot still she developed a bomb-proof recipe and concocted a novel way of infusing spices into the spirit during distillation.
+She travelled to Perth to view a still-maker's workshop before finally, in the middle of a global pandemic, Keri took the plunge and ordered an alembic copper pot still to commercialise.

-The rum bar in the islands remains her end goal.
+But to be sure, the rum bar in the islands remains her dream.